andrew/ultimate-awesome/README.md

 - [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).
 - [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
 Updated weekly.
 - [awesome-computer-vision-models](https://github.com/gmalivenko/awesome-computer-vision-models) - A list of popular deep learning models related to classification, segmentation and detection problems.
+- [Awesome-Code-as-Agent-Harness-Papers](https://github.com/YennNing/Awesome-Code-as-Agent-Harness-Papers) - A curated list of papers and resources based on the survey "Code as Agent Harness".
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.